Translating with memoQ editor

 -

-If you decide to group your warnings by issue type, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.
+If you decide to group your warnings by Category, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.

-To ignore a warning, click the falafel menu
+To ignore a single warning, click the Ignore

 -

-If you decide to group your warnings by issue type, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.
+If you decide to group your warnings by Category, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.

-To make your warning active again and take it into consideration, click the falafel menu
+To make your warning active again and take it into consideration, click Restore

-icon and then click Restore.
-The field and its icon will change color to yellow, and will be marked as an active warning.
+.
+The icon will change color back to yellow, and the field will be marked as an active warning.

 -

-If you decide to group your errors by issue type, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.
+If you decide to group your errors by Category, in the top-left corner of the card, memoQ editor shows you the identified issue type, then the row number, and its description.

 -